 By virtue of the methodological requirements of the definition HMAs, the Central Norfolk Housing Market is very large and includes settlements some considerable distance apart which have little or no functional connection.
-In response to this the Central Norfolk Strategic Housing Market Assessment defines a core housing market area identifying the settlements with the strongest connections to the Norwich Urban Area.
+In response to this the Central Norfolk Strategic Housing Market Assessment15 defines a core housing market area identifying the settlements with the strongest connections to the Norwich Urban Area.
 This supports the decision to prepare separate Local Plans for North Norfolk and Breckland District Councils (see below).

-Following the introduction of a New Housing Methodology in the Revised National Planning Policy Framework in July 2018The above agreement was drafted in advance of the publication of the "Planning for the right homes in the right places".
-Clearly, with the possibility of a new standard methodology to assess objectively assessed housing need whether there will be a need to produce Strategic Housing Market Assessments in future is now open to question.
-However, it is clear that government still expects local planning authorities to plan for the right mix of home types and tenures to reflect local needs and the evidence base for such planning is only currently available from the SHMAs and is not available from the new proposed standard methodology.
-Therefore it has been concluded that until revised guidance from government is available on these matters it is best to retain agreement 4 within the NSF.
+Following the introduction of a New Housing Methodology in the Revised National Planning Policy Framework in July 2018, it is clear that government still expects local planning authorities to plan for the right mix of home types and tenures to reflect local needs and the evidence base for such planning is only currently available from the SHMAs and is not available from the new proposed standard methodology.